TwoCanPlugIn/TwoCanPlugIn/README.md

 For example if using the Raspberry Pi with the Rusoku Toucan Marine device, instructions for building an installable kernel module can be found at https://raspberrypi.stackexchange.com/questions/39845/how-compile-a-loadable-kernel-module-without-recompiling-kernel.
 In addition I found that I also needed to install bison & flex (eg. sudo apt-get install bison, sudo apt-get flex) to compile the installable kernel module.

-For Linux, the generic Log File Reader automagically™ detects the four supported log file formats described above.
+For Linux, the generic Log File Reader automagically™ detects the four test text based log file formats described above whilst the PCAP Log File Reader will only parse packet capture log files containing SocketCAN data.

 Linux - SocketCAN
 -----------------